“(Love) It does not hold grudges and will hardly even notice when others do it wrong.”

 “I have to get it now, get all I can, out of life while I can.”

 I know that I am a romantic at heart.
 However, when you do not use it, that skill gets a bit rusty.
 I know this love word is one I need to practice more.
-I want to learn how to be romantic again and not just be sexually active.
-That is the kind of love endurance that really will last a lifetime.
+How many of us want to learn how to be romantic again and not just be sexually active?
+Because, that is the kind of love endurance that really will last a lifetime.

 I know that debate about what marriage is a hot one.
 It is part of the war on love that creates battle lines between people.
 We do live in a pleasure-seeking society.
 I believe that guarding our love in his area can turn the tide of this conflict.
 You can yell and scream at people about their choice of who they wish to marry.
 However, the truth is eros has its limitations.
 It works best when the real lover of the soul has two committed people loving Him.
 Living that out, passing through the struggles, and living in victory, will speak volumes to those who are trying to create a marriage with only the stuff of this world.
 We have a access to a sharper arrow than Cupid when it comes to eros.